-If you are following this website or my Youtube Channel for PowerPoint tutorials then you might know that many of the animations are only possible if you have Merge Shapes or Combine Shapes in PowerPoint commands available.
-Unfortunately, PowerPoint 2007 doesn’t support Merge / Combine Shapes and in PowerPoint 2010; you also might need to enable these commands as they might not appear by default.
+If you are following this website or my Youtube Channel for PowerPoint tutorials then you might know that many of the animations are only possible if you have Combine Shapes or Merge Shapes in PowerPoint commands available.
+Unfortunately, PowerPoint 2007 doesn’t support Merge / Combine Shapes, and in PowerPoint 2010; you also might need to enable these commands as they might not appear by default.
 So, in this tutorial, we will learn to Enable or Add Merge Shapes in PowerPoint 2010 Ribbon.
 In later versions like in PowerPoint 2013 and above, the Combine Shapes are changed to Merge Shapes.

 You need to Customize the Office Ribbon to add Merge Shapes / Combine Shapes to the list.
 To Customize the ribbon, you can either click on the drop-down arrow in the Quick Access Toolbar and then click More Commands:

-or you can also click on File menu and then click on Options:
+or you can also click on the File menu and then click on Options:

 and then click Customize Ribbon from the left side pane.
 Fetch the “Choose commands from” drop-down menu and select “Commands Not in the Ribbon”.